21 May 2024

 An acceptability and governance foundation for linking participant retailer loyalty card records to UK longitudinal population studies

-This project aims to identify the best way to link smart data from loyalty card schemes to data from longitudinal population studies.
-Linking shopping records with these long-term studies can improve the data and provide new insights into how people behave and trends in the population.
+This project aims to identify the best way to link smart data from loyalty cards to data from longitudinal population studies.
+Linking shopping records with these long-term studies can improve the data.
+It can also offer new insights into how people behave and trends in the population.

 Led by Dr Anya Skatova, University of Bristol